LUO-YIWEN/luo/README.md

 <p align="center">
-This is all the content of the final project for the MATH 3013 course.
+A collection of all modelling of ODEs/PDEs.
 </p>